Improve your chances of a Home loan approval

 When you apply for a home loan, the lender will have the right to check your credit record to see if you have past defaults.
 They can also check your current payments.
 In order to get higher chances of approval, you need to request a copy of your report and have any errors fixed.
 You should try to clear past debt as well.
 Additionally, you have to ensure that you will pay all of your bills timely and in full.
 If you have past defaults which cannot be cleared, you should be able to explain them to the lender.

 You will have high chances of getting approved for a home loan if you have been earning a steady employment income over the past 2 years.
 If you have been working for the same employer during this time, this will give your application a further boost.

 Self-employed home buyers do not enjoy the same income stability as employed workers.
 There are a lot of factors which determine this income including the general economic situation in the country.
 Given the fluctuating income of self-employed borrowers, lenders are more hesitant to approve them.

 Still, this does not mean that you do not stand a chance if you are self-employed.
-As long as you are able to meet somewhat higher requirements, you can qualify.
+As long as you are able to meet somewhat higher requirements, you can qualify for credit.
 Most lenders require you to present financial statements showing your income for the past two or three years.
 They may want proof that you have enough money in your bank account to make mortgage payments for three or more months.
 Another way in which you can support your application is to invest in a security with low risk which produces a steady monthly income.

 Use all of these techniques for increasing your chances of home loan approval.